Completing Networks by Learning Local Connection Patterns: The Network Completion Problem

 \subsection{Problem Definition}

-We consider there is a large undirected network $G(V,E)$ who can not be fully observed since the information about some nodes and their corresponding edges are missing.
-In contrast, we are able to observe the sub-graph of $G$, which contains some vertices $V_o$ and edges $E_o$ between them.
+Suppose there is a large undirected network $G(V,E)$ with an adjacency matrix $A$ which can not be fully observed since the information about some nodes and their corresponding edges are missing.
+In contrast, we are able to observe the sub-graph $G_o$ of $G$, which contains some observed vertices $V_o$ and edges $E_o$ between them.
 Assume we know the number of missing nodes $N_m$.
-Our mission is to inference the missing part of the whole network $G$, namely missing nodes $V_m$ and missing edges $E_m$.
-Fig.\ref{fig:problem} shows the objective of our task intuitively.
+Our mission is to infer the missing part of the whole network $G_m=G-G_o$ including the missing nodes $V_m$ and the missing edges $E_m$.
+We can reorder the nodes with the observable nodes in front such that the adjacency matrix $A$ can be decomposed into two regions, one is the sub-matrix of observable nodes ($A_o$) and the other is all the connections related to unobserved nodes ($A_m$).
+Thus, the task is to reconstruct the whole adjacency matrix $A=A_o\bigoplus A_m$ according to $A_o$, where $A_m$ is an inverted L-shaped matrix which describes the connection between $V_o$ and $V_m$, as well as $V_m$ and $V_m$ as shown in Fig.\ref{fig:problem}, and $\bigoplus$ represents the concatenation operation on adjacency matrices.